My Brother the Pig: Plot

 A boy named George is magically transformed into a pig.
 In a dangerous and crazy adventure, the boy, his sister Kathy, his best friend Freud, and their housekeeper Matilda leave for Mexico to try to undo the witchcraft spell before their parents return from their Paris trip.

-While gathering ingredients in order for Matilda's grandmother, Berta, to undo the spell, Kathy grows impatient and after insulting both Matilda and Berta, storms off into town, where she befriends two Mexican girls who speak English and have satellite TV.
+While gathering ingredients for Matilda's grandmother, Berta, to undo the spell, Kathy grows impatient and after insulting both Matilda and Berta, storms off into town, where she befriends two Mexican girls who speak English and have satellite TV.
 Meanwhile, Freud accidentally loses George to Edwardo, a butcher.
-With Kathy and her friends, they try to rescue George, in the process angering Edwardo.
+With Kathy and her friends, they try to rescue George, angering Edwardo.

-They are able to get George to Coyote Mountain, under a full moon phase, where a potion has been prepared to return George back to normal.
+They get George to Coyote Mountain, under a full moon phase, where a potion has been prepared to return George to normal.
 Unfortunately, Edwardo had followed them, just as the ritual had begun.
-Matilda and Berta dose Edwardo with the potion, turning him into a vulture, while George is restored back to normal.
+Matilda and Berta dose Edwardo with the potion, turning him into a vulture, while George is restored to normal.
 They soon return home and act like nothing has happened, except for the fact that George still has a pig's tail.